isomerpages/moe-chijsngsec/_cca/Visual and Performing Arts/Chinese Orchestra.md

 <img src="/images/06%20CCA/VPA%20Chinese%20Orchestra/Picture28.jpg" style="width:100%">

 Inaugurated in 1992, St. Nicholas Chinese Orchestra (SNCO) started off with a few individuals interested in certain instruments.
-Initially, there were only dizi and pipa classes.
+Initially, there were only dizi and pipa classes.<p></p>

 Gradually, interest spread and a few enthusiastic girls sent a proposal to the principal Mrs Hwang-Lee Poh See to start a Chinese Orchestra as a Co-Curricular Activity, backing their plan up with the reason that St Nicholas was a Chinese school.
 From the small handful of students, our orchestra has expanded to its current 70 odd members.